-Compliance with the in-year reporting requirements in sections 71 and 72 of the MFMA and section 12 of the 2022 DoRA, including the municipal manager and chief financial officer signing-off on the information sent to National Treasury.
+Compliance with the in-year reporting requirements in terms of Sections 71 and 72 of the MFMA and Section 12 of the 2023 DoRA, including the Municipal Manager and Chief Financial Officer signing-off on the information sent to National Treasury.

-Submission of the pre-audited 2022/23 Annual Financial Statements information to National Treasury and Provincial Treasury by 31 August 2023.
+Submission of the pre-audited Annual Financial Statements to National Treasury by 31 August 2024.

-Accurate and complete disclosure of grant performance in the pre-audited 2022/23 Annual Financial Statements, (i.e. clear breakdown of grant receipts and spending in the notes to the financial statements).
+Accurate disclosure of grant performance in the 2023/24 pre-audited Annual Financial Statements, (i.e. correct disclosure of grant receipts and spending in the notes to the AFS)

-Cash available reflected in the Statement of Financial Position, Cash Flow Statement and in the bank (net position including short term investments) as at 30 June 2023 is equivalent to the amount that is unspent as at the end of the financial year.
-If the amount requested for roll over is not entirely cash backed, such a roll over will not be approved.
+Cash available in the bank (net position including short term investments) as at 30 June 2024 is equivalent to the amount that is unspent as at the end of the financial year.
+If the amount that is requested for roll over is not entirely cash backed, such a roll over will not be approved.
 National Treasury will not approve portions of roll over requests.

-Incorporation of the Appropriation Statement as part of the pre-audited annual Financial Statements.
+Incorporation of the Appropriation Statement as part of the pre-audited Annual Financial Statements.